rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-2-reference-to-parent.md

 index to `r`.

-However, and in contrary to before, it is guaranteed that the parent of a child already has an index in `n`.
-That is because no child will appear presequent to any of its ancestors.
+However, and in contrary to before, it is guaranteed that the parent of a child already has an index in `n` by the time its child nodes will be visited.
+That is because no child will appear presequent to its ancestors.

 **implementations - reader code**